-For Proposal 1, the election of directors, the five nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "For" or "Withheld" will affect the outcome.
-To be approved, Proposal 2 ratifying the selection by the Audit Committee of the Board of Directors of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2017, we must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
+- Ø For Proposal 1, the election of directors, the six nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
+Only votes "For" or "Withheld" will affect the outcome. - Ø To be approved, Proposal 2 ratifying the selection by the Audit Committee of the Board of Directors of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2018, we must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
 If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect.
-To be approved, Proposal 3 approving, by a non-binding advisory vote, the compensation of the Company's named executive officers as disclosed herein, we must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
+Broker non-votes will have no effect. - Ø To be approved, Proposal 3 approving, by a non-binding advisory vote, the compensation of the Company's named executive officers as disclosed herein, we must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote at the Annual Meeting.
 If you mark your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect.
-To be approved, Proposal 4 approving, by a non-binding, advisory vote, the frequency of future non-binding advisory stockholder votes on the compensation of the Company's named executive officers.
-The frequency receiving the votes of the holders of a majority of shares present in person or represented by proxy and entitled to vote at the Annual Meeting will be considered the frequency preferred by the stockholders.
-If you "Abstain" from voting, it will have the same effect as voting against each of the three frequency options.
 Broker non-votes will have no effect.